nraviles/Gitbook/meetings-topics-and-schedule/probability-primer-10-08-22-3pm-cst/stochastic-processes.md

 \{ \tau \leq t \} \in \mathcal{F}_t \quad \forall t \geq 0
 $$

 What does this mean?
-Well it says that if I need to be able to make the decision to stop at time $$t$$ given only information up to time $$t$$.
+Well it says that I need to be able to make the decision to stop at time $$t$$ given only information up to time $$t$$ (I can't require future information to make a decision now).

 An example of something that is not a stopping time is